Philip II of Spain: Mediterranean

 In 1563, capitalizing on the political climate, the Regency of Algiers launched the sieges of Oran and Mers El Kébir in a large scale attempt to dislodge the major Spanish positions in Northern Africa, but the attempt met failure.
-Philip's navy then conquered Peñón de Vélez de la Gomera the following year.
+Philip's rebuilt navy then conquered Peñón de Vélez de la Gomera the following year.
 The Ottomans sent a large expedition to Malta, which laid siege to several forts on the island and took some of them, but the Spanish sent a relief force under D. García de Toledo and a rescued Álvaro de Sande, which finally drove the Ottoman army out of the island.

 The grave threat posed by the increasing Ottoman domination of the Mediterranean was finally reversed in one of history's most decisive battles, with the destruction of nearly the entire Ottoman fleet at the Battle of Lepanto in 1571, by the Holy League under the command of Philip's half brother, Don John of Austria, and Don Álvaro de Bazán.
+The battle was followed by the skirmish at Cerigo Channel, where John of Austria's lieutenant Marcantonio Colonna put the rebuilt Ottoman fleet to flight.
+However, the Holy League would disband shortly after.

 A fleet sent by Philip, again commanded by Don John, reconquered Tunis from the Ottomans in 1573.
-The Turks soon rebuilt their fleet, and in 1574 Uluç Ali Reis managed to recapture Tunis with a force of 250 galleys and a siege that lasted 40 days.
-Thousands of Spanish and Italian soldiers became prisoners.
+The Turks soon rebuilt their fleet, and in 1574 Uluç Ali Reis managed to recapture Tunis with a force of 250 galleys and a siege that lasted 40 days, with thousands of Spanish and Italian soldiers became prisoners.
 Nevertheless, Lepanto marked a permanent reversal in the balance of naval power in the Mediterranean and the end of the threat of Ottoman control.
 In 1585 a peace treaty was signed with the Ottomans.